 Using Assessments to Build the Perfect Arm Care Plan

-The basis for assessment based arm care is to use objective data and player feedback to build and prioritize a training plan.
+Assessment-based arm care uses quantified data and player feedback to build and prioritize a training plan.

 There are four variables to consider in customizing a player’s program:

 Strength and range of motion data provide a wealth of information regarding a player and their needs.

 - Strength- The ability to base a program off of actual strength numbers, allows a player to work on specific weaknesses and then push their training harder when ready.
 For example, training should prioritize the posterior rotator cuff if their strength measures a deficiency or imbalance for their external rotators (the decelerator muscles.)
 Whereas a player with good arm strength that’s well balanced, a functional program that prioritizes other links in the chain is most appropriate.
 Some may not consider things like hip and core training as part of arm care, but the evidence shows that it’s important to consider [Link to Hip & Core Article].

 - Range of Motion-It’s been well established that range of motion changes are common with baseball players due to the stresses of throwing.
 These changes can limit a player’s performance and put them at greater risk for injury if left unaddressed.
 Assessing discrepancies such as comparing the throwing arm to the non-throwing arm, show how a player is adapting to both their acute and chronic workloads and helps to adjust the plan.